Octoberapples/Cloud10/README.md

 * Orchestration (HEAT-template?)
 * A file with the three tasks (GENERATE MESH, CONVERTER and CALCULATOR)
 * Swift, needs to be able to upload and download the Gmsh-meshes, download Gmsh-meshes and upload and download the XML meshes
+* Celery-Master (starts celery tasks (possibly chains them))
+* Chain, groups, chords.. etc which one is the best?

 ##THE DIFFERENT PARTS